-¥ The Test Report shall be presented (preferably type-written) in accordance with the report form found in the ESCC website (https://escies.org) or using the ESA Radiation Effects Database Data - Collection Tool software, and provide the following information:
+The Test Report shall be presented (preferably type-written) in accordance with the report form found in the ESCC forms section of ESCIES (https://escies.org) or using the ESA Radiation Effects Database Data - Collection Tool software, and provide the following information:

-- Single Event Test Report number (plus page number and total number of pages). - Reference (issue and revision with dates) of the Single Event Test report. - Equivalent ESCC Component Numberx if existing. - Component designation e.g. integrated circuit, quad 2-input exclusive or gate and commercial part number if necessary. - Manufacturer/User Single Event Test specification number, revision and issue. - Device Family. - Group.of devices. - Device package. - Applicable ESCC Generic and Detail Specifications (numbers, issues, revisions). - Test facility, name and address. - Single Event Test Plan number, revision and issue. - Manufacturer's name and address. - Type of radiation: Heavy lons or Protons. - Serial numbers of sample and control devices. - Manufacturing date code and mask set. - Pictures of package, die and die marking. - Device construction (technology): CMOS bulk, CMOS EPI, CMOS SOS, CMOS SOI, or other (specify).
-Enter also feature size/line-width in μm. - Die size in mm. either - Depth of active region, measured or from Manufacturer's data. - Type of test: (SEU, SEFI, SET, SEL, SEB, SEGR, Other). - Test Conditions. - Type of radiation source and dosimetry technique, ion specie and charge state, energy in MeV or MeV/n, linear energy transfer, temperature of device under test, tilt angle of device under test with respect to the beam axis, effective linear energy transfer.
+- Single Event Test Report number (plus page number and total number of pages). - Reference (issue and revision with dates) of the Single Event Test report. - Equivalent ESCC Component Number if existing. - Component designation e.g. integrated circuit, quad 2-input exclusive or gate, and commercial part number if necessary. - Manufacturer/User Single Event Test specification number, revision and issue. - Component Family. - Component Group. - Device package. - Applicable ESCC Generic and Detail Specifications (numbers, issues, revisions). - Test facility, name and address. - Single Event Test Plan number, revision and issue. - Manufacturer's name and address. - Type of radiation: Heavy Ions or Protons. - Serial numbers of sample and control devices. - Manufacturing date code and mask set. - Pictures of package, die and die marking. - Device construction (technology): CMOS bulk, CMOS EPI, CMOS SOS, CMOS SOI, or other (specify).
+Enter also feature size/line-width in μm. - Die size in mm. - Depth of active region, either measured or from Manufacturer's data. - Type of test: (SEU, SEFI, SET, SEL, SEB, SEGR, Other). - Test Conditions. - Type of radiation source and dosimetry technique, ion specie and charge state, energy in MeV or MeV/n, linear energy transfer. temperature of device under test, tilt angle of device under test with respect to the beam axis, and effective linear energy transfer. - Irradiation test sequence in the form of a large table detailing each test run.
+The test sequence shall be prepared before the test is started and shall be based on the test sequence proposed in the relevant Single Event Test Plan.
+When the test sequence is voluminous, it can be submitted as an Appendix which shall be referenced under "Results".
+The test sequence shall indicate the date, time and number of each run, beam species and conditions, the tested device and electrical conditions, the run duration, flux and fluence, the number and type of events, and all comments related to each test run. - Name and telephone number of the person responsible for the test facility. - Name and telephone number of the person responsible for the electrical testing. - Plots of upset cross-section (per bit or per device) versus LET or energy, including error bars and confidence level.